talbarfm/final_exercise_part_one/README.md

 - Your code should ignore slides without text.
 - Your code should handle weird whitespaces within presentation text.
 - The name of the output file should be the same as the original presentation (but with a `.json` suffix).
+- Add a single "system test" using pytest that runs the entire script using an input demo presentation, and checks that the output file exists.
+Make sure to include the presentation in github repository, and acces it using a relative path.

 ### Bonus Requirements